Dry cleaning your jeans?

 Dryel pen for immediate dry cleaning of spills on delicate clothes

-Last week, Dryel had sent a package of dry cleaning pens.
+When you are a regular on the blog, you know that I became one of the few Dryel Ambassadors.
+Last week, Dryel had sent me a package of their brand new dry cleaning pens.
 Thus, I wanted to try them out.
 The only thing that had a serious spot was that said jeans.
 Thus, I treated the jeans with the Dryel pen.
 Guess, what?
 The spot was gone after drying!
 The jeans was saved. 🙂 I was really impressed that the Dryel dry cleaning pen already removed the spot that soap and water were unable to remove.

 DIY dry cleaning saves money